yegrb/yegrb.github.io/_posts/2012-01-22-YEGRB-Jan-17th-Notes.markdown

 Each month we challenge a local developer or company working with Ruby to demonstrate their project.
 The goal of this segment to to share the real applications being developed with Ruby in Edmonton.
 The project can be open or closed source, and companies are encouraged to demonstrate their products.

  * [Brendan Taylor](http://github.com/bct) - [API client](http://github.com/Inkdit/inkdit.rb) for [Inkdit](https://inkdit.com/)

-## Wrap-up

-Each meetup wraps up with a five minute planning session during which we plan the talks for the next month.
-We encourage members to propose talk topics for other members, but don't be surprised if you end up giving a talk or two yourself.

 ### Talk ideas